History of Olive Oil

 True extra-virgin olive oils come from the first milling of recently harvested olives.
 The production process consists of four basic steps:

-2grinding the olives into “paste”,
+- Grinding the olives into a paste.

-4separating the oil from water and solids.
+- Separating the oil from water and solids.

 The traditional milling process uses very large millstones to grind the olives until the resulting paste is at the desired level of fineness; the milling must be done by purely mechanical means.
 After grinding, the next step is to extract the oil from this paste.
 Malaxing the oil allows the oil droplets to combine into larger drops.
 Finally, the oil is separated from water and solids, typically through centrifugation, after which the oil is “racked” in tanks to complete the separation and then prepared for shipping.

 At Frescolio, we stock around 22 extra-virgin olive oils (EVOO) that are among the best in the world.
 These come to us as soon as is practically possible after crushing, so that their freshness is ensured.
 We import these in bulk.
 If you purchase oil in the store, we transfer the product from the bulk container to a Frescolio bottle that is then tightly sealed.
 This on-site bulk-to-bottle approach is known to be effective in maintaining the oil’s freshness.

 Varietal Olive Oils

 Varietal olive oils, or “mono-varietals”, are extra-virgin olive oils that have been made from a single variety of olive (just like in varietal wines, which are made from a single variety of grape).
 Each variety of olive imparts a distinct taste to its oil.
 Our varietal olive oils are classified by intensity: mild, medium and robust.